jplflyer/BeatPatterns/README.md

 Then save it.

 To install it on your machine, you'll need to know how to use BMBF.
 And you'll need to zip it yourself.

+# About the Patterns files
+The code expects to find patterns inside the SongEditor.app directory:

+    SongEditor.app/Contents/Resources/Patterns

+The build puts them there.
+However, it doesn't necessarily update them reliably.
+If you edit the file in the main project area, you might have to clean-all and rebuild to get it there.

+OR there's a Copy.sh script in the SongEditor directory you can run.

+Note that I also have a bunch of image files that get copied the same way, but there rather static, so it should just be fine.
+Copy.sh doesn't touch them.